Oxygen Therapy

 Oxygen therapy involves breathing oxygen in a purpose built chamber at 1.5 to 2.5 times normal atmospheric pressure.
 This allows oxygen to penetrate parts of the body where blood flow is hindered.
 It also helps decrease the swelling or chronically traumatised areas of the brain.

-Oxygen therapy has been shown to ease the symptoms for many Multiple Sclerosis (MS) sufferers.
-It also provides benefits for some people with Myalgic Encephalopathy (ME) / Chronic fatigue syndrome (CFS) and other neurological disorders as well as diabetes.
+Oxygen therapy has been shown to ease the symptoms for many Multiple Sclerosis (MS) sufferers¹.
+Other reports show benefits for some people with Myalgic Encephalopathy (ME) / Chronic fatigue syndrome (CFS) and other neurological disorders as well as diabetes.
 It can also treat:

 • burns